WebAssembly/tool-conventions/Linking.md

 The recognized prefix bytes and their meanings are below.
-When the user does not supply a set of allowed features explicitly, the set of allowed features is taken to be the set of used features.
+When the user does not supply a set of allowed features explicitly, the set of allowed features is taken to be the set of used or required features.
 Any feature not mentioned in an object's target features section is not used by that object, but is not necessarily prohibited in the final binary.

 | Prefix     | Meaning |
 | ---------- | ------- |